joetanx/mslab/entra/agent-id/permissions-and-consent.md

 ## 2. Grant application permission to agent blueprint

+[Application permissions](https://learn.microsoft.com/en-us/graph/permissions-overview#application-permissions), also called _app roles_, enables **non-interactive** access without a signed-in user present

+The application can access any data that the permission is associated with

 ### 2.1.
 Get Graph API service principal ID and application permission ID

 Using `SecurityIncident.Read.All` as example application permission to be granted